baokhoavu/mportfolio/README.md

 - Set up password protection for URLs

 ### Localization
-- A localized, earlier version of Magic Portfolio is available with the next-intl library
+- Localization support is available with the next-intl library
 - To use localization, switch to the 'i18n' branch

 ## Creators